bemasc/modern-http-proxies/draft-schwartz-modern-http-proxies.md

 ## History

 An HTTP forward proxy (or just "proxy" in the HTTP standards) is an HTTP service that acts on behalf of the client as an intermediary for some or all HTTP requests.
-HTTP/1.0 {{?RFC1945}} defines the initial HTTP proxying mechanism: the client formats its request target in "absolute form" (i.e. with a full URI in the Request-Line) and delivers it to the proxy, which reissues it to the origin specified in the URI.
+HTTP/1.0 defines the initial HTTP proxying mechanism: the client formats its request target in "absolute form" (i.e. with a full URI in the Request-Line) and delivers it to the proxy, which reissues it to the origin specified in the URI ({{?RFC1945, Section 5.1.2}}).
 In this specification, we call this behavior an "HTTP request proxy".

 With the introduction of "https" URIs, a new proxying mechanism was needed to enable TLS connections to traverse the proxy.
 To enable this, HTTP/1.1 introduced the CONNECT method.
-In this method, the request target specifies a host and port number, and the proxy forwards TCP payloads between the client and this destination.
+In this method, the request target specifies a host and port number, and the proxy forwards TCP payloads between the client and this destination ({{?RFC9110, Section 9.3.6}}).
 In this specification, we call this behavior a "TCP transport proxy".

 These two methods sufficed until the introduction of HTTP/3, which uses a UDP transport.
 The MASQUE effort has filled the gap by defining proxy mechanisms that are capable of proxying UDP datagrams {{?RFC9298}}, and more generally IP datagrams {{?I-D.ietf-masque-connect-ip}}.
-The destination host and port number (if applicable) are encoded into the HTTP resource path, and end-to-end datagrams are wrapped into HTTP Datagrams on the client-proxy path.
+The destination host and port number (if applicable) are encoded into the HTTP resource path, and end-to-end datagrams are wrapped into HTTP Datagrams {{?RFC9297}} on the client-proxy path.

 ## Problems